spencerrdean/blog/_pages/about.md

 ---
-title: "About"
+layout: archive
 permalink: /about/
-header:
+title: "About"
-  image: "/images/trimmed_cover.jpg"
+author_profile: true
 ---

 Hi!
 I'm a junior studying Psychology and Data Science at Wesleyan